intesys/ymock/ROADMAP.md

 Stuff that needs fixing.

+- [ ] yMock's postinstall script no longer works when handled by turbo in the context of the dev script
 - [ ] Fix light theme
 - [ ] Fix TS issues
 - [x] The `/demo` route should be hidden in production